dylanized/peezy-test/README.md

 );
 ```

-In this example, the async `wrapAll` is run first, then Test #1, then the async Test #2, and finally the `wrapAll` is run again.
+In this example, the async `wrapAll` is run first, then Test #1, then the async Test #2, and finally `wrapAll` is run again.

-If Suite-tooth is given a suite of suites, it will pass on `beforeAll`, `afterAll` and `wrapAll` to the children suites.

-To run a before/afters on a suite WITHOUT passing it on to children, use `beforeThis`, `afterThis` and `wrapThis`.

 #### beforeEach, afterEach, wrapEach

-These are functions that run wrap each test inside a suite:
+These are functions that wrap each test inside a suite:

 | `beforeEach` | run before each test in the suite |
 | `afterEach` | run after each test |
 | `wrapEach` | run before and after each test |

-These functions get passed on to nested suites, but they only apply to tests -- not to suites.

 These functions can be sync or async.